-Missouri Residents and Active Military receive tuition discounted at the Missouri in-state tuition rate.
+Missouri Residents and Active Military in the Washington, D.C. metro area receive tuition discounted at the Missouri in-state tuition rate.

-Course Fees per 3 credit hour course: $600
+Supplemental Course Fee per 3 credit hour course:

 In some cases, DSS requires a number of hours of work per week from scholarship recipients.
 The number of hours required is in direct proportion to the amount of the stipend awarded.
 DSS scholarships fall within the guidelines established by the U.S. Department of Education and the U.S. Internal Revenue Service (IRS), and may affect the amount and types of federal, state, and university financial assistance for which a student may be eligible.

 Federal and state educational loans are available through Missouri State University’s Office of Financial Aid.
-Click here for more information.
 As an alternative to federal loans, many private banks offer student loans, which are signature loans not tied to Missouri State University's cost of attendance.

 There are four scholarships awarded to DSS students that are unique to the program.
 The first, the Ulrike Schumacher Memorial Scholarship, has been established in honor of former faculty member Dr. Ulrike Schumacher.
 The second scholarship, the Herman Kahn Scholarship, is in honor of the founder of the Hudson Institute, whose work on nuclear strategy and deterrence theory was the first of its kind.
 Two additional scholarships, The Frederick Gates Scholarship and the Richard Walters Scholarship, are privately funded by generous donors to DSS.
 All scholarships are awarded to students on the basis of academic merit.
 Recipients of the scholarships are selected from prospective students who have indicated an interest in a financial award in their application package, or have sent a letter requesting financial assistance directly to DSS.